tonywu6/mdbookkit/docs/src/rustdoc-links/caching.md

 # Caching

-By default, `mdbook-rustdoc-link` spawns a fresh `rust-analyzer` process every time it runs. rust-analyzer must then reindex your entire project before being able to resolve links.
+By default, the preprocessor spawns a fresh `rust-analyzer` process every time it runs. rust-analyzer must then reindex your entire project before being able to resolve links.

 This makes the `mdbook serve` command significantly less responsive, which gets worse if your project contains a large number of dependencies.
 It is as if for every live reload,